Hunger can be eliminated in our lifetimes

 - Zero loss or waste of food

 Eliminating hunger involves investments in agriculture, rural development, decent work, social protection and equality of opportunity.
 It will make a major contribution to peace and stability and to the reduction of poverty.
 It will contribute to better nutrition for all – especially women from the beginning of pregnancy and children under the age of two.
 The United Nations Secretary-General gives top priority to the elimination of hunger.
-He appreciates the bold leadership by many from government, civil society, business, labour unions, consumer groups and the scientific community.
+He appreciates the bold leadership by many from governments, the UN System, civil society, business, labour unions, consumer groups and the scientific community.
 They succeed through working together.

-They encourage participation by a range of organizations, social movements and people around a common vision.
+The Zero Hunger Challenge encourages participation by a range of organizations, social movements and people around a common vision.
 They promote effective strategies, more investments and increased development cooperation, in line with existing national and international agreements.
 They strive for results and are accountable for their efforts – particularly to those who are hungry.

 The UN Secretary-General encourages all partners to scale up their efforts and turn the vision of an end to hunger into a reality.
 What does this mean?